minnibb/tp/docs/UserGuide.md

 </box>

 **Examples**:
-* `favourite 1` Marks the first contact on the list as favourite.
+* `favourite 1` marks the first contact on the list as favourite.
   ![favourite 1](images/markFavourite.png)
 * `favourite 1` **AGAIN**, unfavourite the first contact on the list.
 ![unfavourite 1](images/unmarkFavourite.png)